associationforsoftwaretesting/whose/content/en/docs/community/community-building.md

 This requires minimal organisation, but has resulted in some really great conversations and built relationships between a few companies.
 -‐‑-‐‑ Chris George.

-Similar to Chris\'s experience, I also had a need to get our testers to communicate with one another more.
+Similar to Chris's experience, I also had a need to get our testers to communicate with one another more.
 The biggest difference in my case is that I wanted to try and spread knowledge and ideas between testers at my company, as well as in the region.
-To help bring testers together internally, we started running \"Testing Chatter\" events.
+To help bring testers together internally, we started running "Testing Chatter" events.
 These are K-‐‑Card facilitated discussions on predefined topics.
 We also have run several game nights where we play things like Zendo, Set, the dice game, Art Show and others to bring the testers together all while possibly improving their attention to detail and creativity.
 To get testers outside of my company to meet and share ideas, I created the [NOTiCE](http://www.meetup.com/notice/){.external .text} (Northern Ohio Testers in Collaborative Engagement) meetup.